bioinfomaticsCSU/BOSS/README.md

 3) Installing.

-	BOSS is written C++ and therefore will require a machine with GNU C++ pre-installed.
+	BOSS is written by C++ and requires a machine with GNU C++ pre-installed.
 	Create a main directory (eg:BOSS).
 Copy all source code to this directory.
 	Type "make all"